edwardmcarl/sec-10-k-scraper/README.md

   - move the resulting executable into `/ui/extraResources/` (see the section "Frontend")
   - build the Electron frontend
   The resulting product can be found in `/frontend/dist/`.
+**This only builds the app for the OS (Windows / Mac / Linux) that your computer uses!**
+To build for all three OSes, you will need to set up this repo on a Windows machine, a Mac machine, and a Linux machine!
 ## Project Structure
 This repository is divided into two main directories: `backend` and `ui`.
 ### Backend